 Here are some of the trips that you can take from Vancouver

-- Travel from Vancouver to Seattle – Seattle Vancouver trip is one of the most popular add-on travel options from Canada to the USA.
-It takes about 2.50 hours by car to reach Seattle from Vancouver and can be easily done as a day-trip.
 There are lots to see in Seattle though.
-But if you are planning a day trip, consider starting early and reach there by 09:00 am and utilize a private tour (book here) or hop off and hop services (book here) in Seattle.
+But if you are planning a day trip, consider starting early and reaching there by 09:00 am and utilizing a private tour (book here) or hop off and hop services (book here) in Seattle.
 In the late afternoon, drive back and spend a few hours at the Outlet mall, if you like shopping.

 - Alaska Cruise from Vancouver – Another popular cruise is for Alaska USA.
 This cruise covers the breathtaking waterway route including glaciers and frontier ports.

 - Find Vancouver Cruise Schedule here